 Wednesday, July 18, 1945, at Potsdam, Germany

-An avid early riser his whole life, President Truman sat down at his desk bright and early on July 18th and composed a letter to his beloved wife, Bess.
+An avid early riser his whole life, President Truman sat down at his desk early in the morning on the bank of his lakeside house on Griebnetzsee and composed a letter to his beloved wife, Bess.

 The first session was yesterday.
 It had made presiding over the Senate seem tame.
 The boys say I gave them an earful.
 I hope so…I was so scared.
 I didn’t know whether things were going according to Hoyle (protocol) or not.
 Anyway, a start has been made and I’ve gotten what I came for – Stalin goes to war August 15 with no strings on it…I’ll say that we’ll end the war a year sooner now, and think of the kids who won’t be killed!
 That is the important thing…Wish you and Margie were here.
 But it is a forlorn place and would only make you sad.”